 New forums added in the Lower Mainland!
 We are looking for young people ages 13 to 25 who have ever experienced housing insecurity or any form of homelessness.
 These Forums will offer an opportunity for youth to share their voice for change to inform an RCY public report that includes youth recommendations for a provincial plan to end youth homelessness.

 The all-party Select Standing Committee on Children and Youth today unanimously appointed Dr. Jennifer Charlesworth as Acting Representative for Children and Youth.
 Dr. Charlesworth will commence her position on August 31, 2018.

-The purpose of the Representative for Children and Youth’s reviews and investigations of child deaths and critical injuries is to identify and thoughtfully analyze issues, particularly in service delivery.
+The purpose of the Representative for Children and Youth’s (RCY) reviews and investigations of child deaths and critical injuries is to identify and thoughtfully analyze issues, particularly in service delivery.
 The intent is to help prevent similar deaths or injuries in the future and to inform improvements to services.

-The Representative for Children and Youth is searching for a unique logo for this year's Ignite Your Spirit Indigenous Youth Forum.
-The successful logo will be used on all items related to Ignite Your Spirit including promotional materials, reports and give-away items.
+The Representative for Children and Youth is in search of a unique logo for this year's Ignite Your Spirit Indigenous Youth Forum.
+The successful logo will be used on all items related to Ignite Your Spirit including promotional materials, reports and giveaway items.

 For the eighth consecutive year, British Columbia is marking Child and Youth in Care Week, a time when we honour the strength, resilience and talents of those young people who are living in the care of the provincial government.

 Representative for Children and Youth Bernard Richard today kicked off an 18-month #Rep4Rights outreach tour that will reach into communities across B.C. to educate children and youth about their fundamental rights.
 The focus of the tour will be on Indigenous children and youth, who are greatly over-represented in the provincial child welfare system.